sampurna09/Connect-Maven-Project-to-Mysql-using-JPA/README.md

 # JpaDemo
-maven project with jpa - hibernate implementation
+A simple working project written in java-maven which shows how to use jpa-hibernate implementation
 //dependency-> hibernate-core & mysql-connector-java